-Be responsible to the Referee for all aspects of safety related to the conduct of the Competition.
+Be responsible to the Referee for all aspects of safety related to the conduct of the competition.

 Check that the entire course with special regard to the start and finish areas is safe, suitable, and free of any obstruction.

-Be responsible for ensuring that sufficient powered safety craft are available during the Competition so as to provide full safety backup to the escort safety craft.
+Be responsible for ensuring that sufficient powered safety craft are available during the competition to provide full safety backup to the escort safety craft.

-Provide prior to the Competition to all athletes a tide/current chart clearly indicating the time of tide changes on the course and showing the effect of tides or current on an athlete’s progress along the course.
+Provide prior to the Competition to all Athletes a tide/current chart clearly indicating the time of tide changes on the course and showing the effect of tides or current on an Athlete’s progress along the course.

-In conjunction with the Medical Officer advise the Referee if, in their opinion, conditions are unsuitable for staging the Competition and make recommendations for the modification of the course or the manner in which the Competition is conducted.
+In conjunction with the Medical Officer advise the Referee if, in their opinion, conditions are unsuitable for staging the competition and make recommendations for the modification of the course or the way the competition is conducted.

+The Safety Officer shall monitor temperature conditions periodically during the race.